massdriver-cloud/terraform-modules/massdriver-application/README.md

 This module configures an application to run on Massdriver provisioned infrastructure in a cloud agnostic way.

-It creates an IAM Role or Service Account (depending on the cloud), gives permissions to the cloud services (lambda, ec2, k8s) to assume the role, and binds application level permissions from massdriver artifacts' security policies (SQS, S3, etc)
+It creates an IAM Role or Service Account (depending on the cloud), gives permissions to the cloud services (lambda, ec2, k8s) to assume the role, and binds application level permissions from massdriver artifacts' security policies (SQS, S3, etc).

+It also parses `policies` and `envs` from the _massdriver.yaml_ `app` field.

 It provides a means to design applications in Massdriver to be cloud agnostic.